maelos-software/ai-bookmarks/README.md

 3. **Organize Your Bookmarks**
    - Click the extension icon
-   - Click "Organize All Bookmarks"
+   - Click "Organize Bookmarks"
+   - Choose either:
+     - **Organize Selected Folders**: Select specific folders from the tree
+     - **Organize All**: Organize all bookmarks at once
    - Review the results

 **Important**: Always backup your bookmarks first!